Ohiopyle Falls is located right in town.

 Baughman Rock Overlook

-There is a hike leading to this overlook, which covers 3.4 miles nearly straight uphill from the town, but it is mostly through wooded areas without many views.
-Your time could be spent better elsewhere if you are limited.
+There is a hike leading to this overlook, where you will head 3.4 miles nearly straight uphill from the town, but it is mostly through wooded areas without many views.
+Your time could be spent better elsewhere if you are limited to a short visit.

-Instead, drive up the hill on SR 26116 from town for 2.5 miles and you will find a small parking lot on the left.
+Instead, drive up the hill on SR 26116 from town about 2.5 miles, and you will find a small parking lot on the left.
 From the parking lot, you’ll only have to walk about 50 yards to the overlook.

-A quick 15-minute stop will allow you enough time for some photos and to appreciate the landscape.
+A quick 15-minute stop allows enough time for some photos and appreciating the landscape.

 End the Day Catching a Sunset from Fire Tower Road

-Though the trees have grown up a little more recently, slightly obstructing the view at the first pull off, Firetower Road is a great spot to view a beautiful sunset over the gorge.
+Though the trees have grown up a little more recently, somewhat obstructing the view at the first pull-off, Firetower Road is a great spot to view a beautiful sunset over the gorge.

-The road looks like a small dirt path, and we missed it while driving by the first time.
+The road looks like a small dirt path, and we missed the turn driving by the first time.
 Head past the Baughman Rock Overlook, as well as the Sugarloaf Snowmobile and Mountain Bike area.

 You’ll drive about 3 miles past Baughman Rock, and Fire Tower Road will be on the left.
-You won’t have to drive far, about 100 yards, to find the first pull off parking area.
+You won’t have to drive far from the main road, about 100 yards, to find the first pull-off parking area.

 Hang out in the small clearing and watch the sky light up.
 Check the sunset time and plan your arrival time accordingly.

-Another note to remember- the temperature here at the top of the gorge can be quite different due to the wind.
-Come prepared with a windbreaker or a couple of extra layers… maybe even a hat and gloves, depending on the time of year you are visiting!
+Pro Tip: The temperature at the top of the gorge can be quite different due to the wind.
+Come prepared with a windbreaker or a couple of extra layers… maybe even a hat and gloves, depending on the time of year you visit!

 Other Things to do near Ohiopyle